letsesign/letsesign-api-server/README.md

 ## How to deploy

-**To deploy Let's eSign Sender, you need to [register your root domain with Let's eSign](https://github.com/letsesign/letsesign-docs/blob/main/HOWTO-register.md) first in order to get the required API key.**
+**To deploy Let's eSign API Server, you need to [register your root domain with Let's eSign](https://github.com/letsesign/letsesign-docs/blob/main/HOWTO-register.md) first in order to get the required API key.**

 Depending on your choice there are two ways to deploy Let's eSign API Server: